giant-rabbit/com.giantrabbit.civimailchimp/README.md

 #### Which Email Address To Sync

 Mailchimp expects each record to have a single email address.
 CiviCRM allows Contacts to have multiple email addresses.
-So, if we're syncing a Contact record to Mailchimp and that Contact has multiple email addresse, which email address should we send to Mailchimp?
+So, if we're syncing a Contact record to Mailchimp and that Contact has multiple email addresses, which email address should we send to Mailchimp?

 The first thing we check is that the Contact is not marked Do Not Email.
 If they are, then they don't get synced with Mailchimp.
 If they aren't, then we check to see if they have an email that is marked Bulk Mailings and is not On Hold.
 If they do, that's the email address we sync.
 If not, if they have a Primary email address that is not On Hold, then we use that email address.
 If they don't have that, then we don't sync the Contact to Mailchimp.